 You can report problems with street lights or illuminated signs on council-maintained roads and footpaths (public highway) to the council.
 You can report a fault online or by telephone.

-Traffic signal faults should be reported to Transport for London (TfL) online at Transport for London report it.
+Traffic signal faults should be reported to Transport for London.

 Before you report a problem